 Once UV radiation hits the skin, melanin production increases to protect it from more damage.
 This results in your skin tone darkening over the next few days.
 The increase in melanin production is a form of skin damage.
 Photoaging (or premature ageing) sets in, taking the form of sun spots, freckles and textural issues like wrinkles and sagging.
 Hyperpigmentation often takes place, which can be hard to get rid of without aesthetic treatments like lasers and peels – eek!

 However, if you’ve been an ardent sunseeker your whole life, fear not.
-Help is here!

-PICO Fractional Laser is an FDA-approved picosecond laser that treats a variety of concerns; these include sun spots, pigmentation, sun-damaged skin, acne scars, dull skin as well as ageing signs like wrinkles and fine lines.
+Pico Fractional Laser is an FDA-approved picosecond laser that treats a variety of concerns; these include sun spots, pigmentation, sun-damaged skin, acne scars, dull skin as well as ageing signs like wrinkles and fine lines.
 Using the principle of Laser Induced Optimal Breakdown (LIOB), the laser delivers energy in short bursts, directly into the targeted areas of concern.
 This breaks down the pigmentation, effectively treating the dermal and epidermal layers of the skin.
 Spots are evened out and the complexion is rejuvenated.

 According to the American Academy of Dermatology Association, indoor and sun tanning can make your skin age more quickly.
 On top of uneven skin tone and sun spots, those who tan often experience a loss in skin firmness earlier than those who don’t.
 Consider the 4D Fluid Facelift, a customised program that uses dermal fillers to restore lost volume on the face for those facing skin laxity concerns.

-If wrinkles and fine lines are a major concern, the Anti Wrinkle program at Amaris B Clinic uses Botulinum toxin to smoothen pesky lines and wrinkles.
+If wrinkles and fine lines are a major concern, the Anti Wrinkle program at Amaris B Clinic uses injectable neurotoxins to smoothen pesky lines and wrinkles.
 This versatile treatment is injected into the area just beneath the skin with a microneedle, relaxing overactive facial muscles to soften lines on the forehead, brows and neck.
 Another popular treatment for halting the effects of photoaging is Ultherapy; this non-invasive skin lifting and tightening procedure uses focused ultrasound energy to treat sagging skin, jowls, droopy lids, wrinkles and fine lines.

 Most importantly, don’t forget your daily sunscreen!
 According to the Skin Cancer Foundation, using an SPF 15 sunscreen daily can lower your risk of developing melanoma by 50 percent.

-When it comes to aesthetic concerns and treatments, there’s no one-size-fits-all solution. it’s best to seek professional help from a qualified medical professional who can tailor a plan for you.
+When it comes to aesthetic concerns and treatments, there’s no one-size-fits-all solution.
+It’s best to seek professional help from a qualified medical professional who can tailor a plan for you.